Get In Touch

 The Game’s Design Language

 The first that that Oath does is pull you in.
 The art, by Kyle Ferrin, is playful and whimsical.
 However, there are times that the art is capable of communicating a bit of darkness and mischief.
 There is a depth in the childlike art.
 The color of skin tones is diverse; the shapes and sizes of the components are inviting and beg you to reach out and touch them.
-Chunky pieces, squishy mat, crisp cards, and custom dice all feel like luxury.
-The shapes and sizes are also in the same design language, and the end result is a compelling game, begging you to open it and start playing.
+Chunky pieces, a squishy mat, crisp cards, and custom dice all feel like luxury.
+The shapes and sizes are also in the same design language, and the result is a compelling game, begging you to open it and start playing.

 It Swings

 The game plays over 5-8 rounds.
 They are full rounds.
 In the first round or two, the game’s open nature doesn’t tell you what to do, and you can feel as though you have no direction; the open nature is a little disorienting.
 However, once you make a decision or two, you begin to see that the game’s design is tight.
 A lot of consideration has been expended on timing and the nuance between the two main currencies of the game, Secrets and Favors.
-After another exile made a Faustian bargain, gaining 4 new warbands and then quickly move to rule many of the world’s sites, I began to search the world for a vision.
+After another exile made a Faustian bargain, gaining 4 new warbands and then quickly moving to rule many of the world’s sites, I began to search the world for a vision.
 (A new victory condition.)
-Other exiles did the same, and soon we began to take the necessary actions to prep the world for our individual victories.
+Other exiles did the same, and soon we began to take the necessary actions to prep the world for our victories.

-During this time, it took work to get to where any one of three exiles (all having visions at this point) could win the game.
-Seeing the mounting threat rises, the other players worked together to ensure that their victory condition didn’t get met.
-Consequently, not only I, but all the other exile players felt close to victory, only to have it snatched away at the last moment.1 Challenging gameplay for sure, yet compelling narrative.
+During this time, it took work to get to where any one of the three exiles (all having visions at this point) could win the game.
+Seeing the mounting threat rise, the other players worked together to ensure that their victory conditions didn’t get met.
+Consequently, not only I, but all the other exile players felt close to victory, only to have it snatched away at the last moment.1 Challenging gameplay for sure, yet a compelling narrative.
 Once the game’s story arc for my character was completed, ultimately failing to win, I was entrusted with deciding who would help win (or not win.)

 Kingmaker

 Make no mistake, this game’s primary mechanism is kingmaking.
 It has all the pros and cons of a game that is subject to that design.
 There is no game if those at the table suddenly decide they don’t want to win.
 The delicate balance of the game hinges on its ability to convince you to keep playing.
-There were many times near the end of the game that I could objectively see no path to a victroy for me.
-That left me with embracing that narrative and participating in writing this game’s story or checking out.
+There were many times near the end of the game that I could objectively see no path to a victory for me.
+That left me embracing that narrative and participating in writing this game’s story or checking out.

 Final Thoughts

 For sure, I knew my wife hated her experience.
-There was even one point she turned to me (late in the game) and whispered, “It’s a bit like Talisman.”
+There was even one point when she turned to me (late in the game) and whispered, “It’s a bit like Talisman.”
 I knew what that meant; that it felt like the game would never end.
 At that moment in the game, her story arc was like mine, it had risen and climaxed; so close to a win, but the other players rallied to prevent it.
 She was now made to either engage in deciding who to help push (or prevent) into victory or stop caring.
 When will it end was her sentiment.

 Here’s the thing.
 After the game, we all debriefed, chatting about some of the great moments the evening had offered.
 I turned to my wife and asked, “Did you like it?”